-In 2016, he debuted his piece, “Let’s Just Praise the Lord”, with the South Bend Symphony Orchestra and was a featured soloist on Robert Kry’s, Paradiso: Transformation and Transfiguration and Mass for the Oppressed by Emerson Eads.
+In 2016, he debuted his piece, “Let’s Just Praise the Lord," with the South Bend Symphony Orchestra and was a featured soloist on Robert Kry’s, Paradiso: Transformation and Transfiguration and Mass for the Oppressed by Emerson Eads.
 He has premiered Evelyn Simpson Curenton’s “Sweet Lil Jesus” and was featured as the soloist for J.J.
 Wright’s O Emmanuel with the Notre Dame Children’s Choir.
-In Roberson was Duke Frederick in Roger Steptoe’s world-premiere opera of the Shakespeare’s play, “As You Like It”, under the direction of John Apeitos.
+Under the direction of John Apeitos, Roberson was Duke Frederick in Roger Steptoe’s world-premiere opera of the Shakespeare play, As You Like It.
 As a master’s student in the Sacred Music Department at the University of Notre Dame, Roberson was a student of Dr. Stephen Lancaster and worked with world-renowned soprano, Deborah Voight, Carla Rae Cook, and J.J.
 Penna.
 Roberson recorded with Grammy Award Winner, Arturo Sandoval, for the Notre Dame Children’s Choir CD, Christmas at Notre Dame, as a soloist on “Frosty, the Snowman” with Matthew Kelly.

 If you fail to try, you forfeit the opportunity to see your strength.
 If you forfeit to test your strength, you fail to grow.
 If you fail to grow, you will never experience the full capacity of your talent. - Emorja G. Roberson